zicklag/docs-1/docs/app/file-library.md

 </video>

 1. From the **File Library**, click a file to open its detail page.
-2. Click the <span mi btn sec>tune</span> button in the top right to open the image editor.
+2. Click the <span mi btn="sec">tune</span> button in the top right to open the image editor.
 3. Make your changes and click <span mi btn>check</span> in the top right to save the updates.

 ::: danger Irreversible Change